renpy/renpy/sphinx/source/incompatible.rst

 -----------

 The sound and voice channels are now stopped when ending the main menu.
-To revert to the prior behavior (only the movie channel was stopped, add to your game::
+To revert to the prior behavior (only the movie channel was stopped), add to your game::

     define config.main_menu_stop_channels = [ "movie" ]